axiom-data-science/modflow2netcdf/README.md

 Unit tests run two types of tests, internal data verification tests and external data verification tests.

-Internal data verification tests create a NetCDF file and then read the NetCDF file using the NetCDF4 interface.
-The contents of the NetCDF file is then verified against the MODFLOW project's data, accessed using FLOPY.
+Internal data verification tests occur after creation of a NetCDF file.
+The test read the NetCDF file using the NetCDF4 interface.
+The contents of the NetCDF file is then verified against the MODFLOW project's data, accessed using the FLOPY libraries.
 Internal data verification tests are designed to find errors during the conversion and export of the MODFLOW data to NetCDF format.

 External data verification tests verify the contents of a NetCDF file against externally produced (produced without the use of Modflow2NetCDF or any of its dependent libraries) expected results.
-While external data verification tests are more rigorous, creating these tests is also more time intensive.
+External data verification tests are more rigorous, but can only be run on projects where expected results have been previously generated by an unrelated process.
 Therefore there are only a limited number of external data verification tests available for Modflow2NetCDF.